AntoninMayet/Coding-projects/README.md

 ## ASCII converter

-I want to write a code that take an standar image and convert every pixel in a ASCII caracter (' .:-=+*#%@') in order to make it cooler.
+I want to write a code that takes a standard image and converts every pixel into an ASCII character (' .:-=+*#%@') to make it cooler.